-In January 2016, the IASB issued IFRS 16 - Leases ("IFRS 16"), which replaces IAS 17 - Leases ("IAS 17") and related interpretations.
-IFRS 16 provides a single lessee accounting model, requiring the recognition of assets and liabilities for all leases, unless the lease term is 12-months or less or the underlying asset has a low value.
+In January 2016, the IASB issued IFRS 16 - Leases ("IFRS 16") which replaces IAS 17 - Leases ("IAS 17") and related interpretations.
+IFRS 16 provides a single lessee accounting model requiring the recognition of assets and liabilities for all leases unless the lease term is 12-months or less or the underlying asset has a low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 IFRS 16 substantially carries forward the lessor accounting in IAS 17 with the distinction between operating leases and finance leases being retained while requiring enhanced disclosures to be provided by lessors.
 Other areas of the lease accounting model have been impacted, including the definition of a lease.

-The new standard is effective for the Company on October 1, 2019.
-The Company does not expect to adopt IFRS prior to its mandatory effective date.
-The impact that adoption of IFRS 16 will have on the consolidated financial statements has not yet been determined.
+The new standard is effective for the Company on January 1, 2020.
+The impact that adoption of IFRS 16 will have on its consolidated financial statements is in the process of being determined.